-Minimum rental income attributable to leases is recorded when due from tenants.
+Minimum rental income attributable to leases is recorded on a straight-line basis over the lease term.
 Certain leases provide for additional percentage rents based on tenants' sales volume.
 These percentage rents are recognized when determinable by the Company.
-In addition, leases for certain tenants contain rent escalations and/or free rent during the first several months of the lease term; however, such amounts are not material.

 Taxes Collected and Remitted to Governmental Authorities